Chefs in the Garden event to be held at Botanical Garden of the Ozarks

-FAYETTEVILLE, Ark. — (KNWA) The Botanical Garden of the Ozarks is set to host its Chefs in the Garden event on Tuesday, September 10th.
+FAYETTEVILLE, Ark. — (KFTA) The Botanical Garden of the Ozarks is set to host its Chefs in the Garden event on Tuesday, September 10th.

 The event will host guests who will be treated to a night of culinary creations by 17 local chefs from across Northwest Arkansas.
 This year’s Honorary Chef is William McCormick.
 Chef McCormick is an eighth-generation Arkansan from Fayetteville and the Executive Chef at Eleven, the restaurant at Crystal Bridges Museum of American Art in Bentonville.